 Safeguarding the space between

-The “space between” is the figurative space between us.
+The "space between" is the figurative space between us.
 Conflict and friction can damage the space between, but there are things we can do to buffer our vital relationships from the negative effects of conflict.
-We disagree better when we negotiate in ways that safeguard the space between.
+We disagree better when we negotiate in ways that both honor and safeguard the space between.

 There’s no time like the holidays for good cheer and jolly times with family.
 And the stress that leads to conflict.
 Since life is short and the holiday season comes around just once a year, here are a professional mediator’s tips for disarming holiday conflict so you can focus on the joy and fun instead.

 The everyday activity that can set the stage for a less difficult conversation

 The fine line